-The ODYSSEY 21 was first revealed at the 2019 Goodwood Festival of Speed and driven there by Indy 500 winner and Extreme E co-founder Gil de Ferran.
+The SUV was first revealed at the 2019 Goodwood Festival of Speed and driven there by Indy 500 winner and Extreme E co-founder Gil de Ferran.

 The Swedish ace continues his 22-year history with ABT Sportsline while competing for the German company in the inaugural Extreme E season during 2021.
 Having first raced with ABT Sportsline in 1999, Ekström rose to prominence in the world of motorsport as a longtime Audi factory driver and became a two-time DTM champion in a career spanning seventeen years in the German touring car series from 2001 to 2017, all done together with ABT Sportsline.
 His skills are not just limited to being behind the wheel of a race car, which he proved by building up his own team, EKS, from the ground up.
 Together with his own EKS team, he went on to compete in the FIA World Rallycross Championship, in which Ekström was crowned as world champion in 2016.
 As an CUPRA ambassador he is part of the Spanish company’s future of electric mobility on the race track, which includes being part of the development of the CUPRA e-Racer.
 Entering Extreme E alongside ABT Sportsline and CUPRA adds yet another accolade to Ekström’s very versatile curriculum vitae in the world of motorsport.